FirefoxMetzger/example_project/src/platform/README.md

 ### What goes in here?

 This is the place for platform specific implementations.
+The intention for these is to be included by `<MySourceFile>.cpp` or to be used as platform specific implementations of classes or functions defined in the header.

-These will usually be included within a define macro.
-Name format is:
+The name format is:

     <MySourceFile>.<platform>.cpp